Sperm DNA Fragmentation Treatment in India

 - Intrinsic Factors e.g. Potamine deficiency, Mutations that effect DNA compaction, a.nd advanced paternal age

 - Extrinsic Factors e.g. Radiation, chemical pollutants etc.

-What is The Most Common Test for DNA Fragmentation in Delhi?
+What is The Most Common Test for Sperm DNA Fragmentation?

 The most common test the clinicians perform is the DFI test.
 The sperm chromatin structure assay (SCSA) is the most common clinical test used to determine a DFI score although other tests such as the Comet assay, Tunel assay and acridine orange test are also used sometimes.